-If you are looking to issue equity to your co-founders and team members, without already having filed this with Companies House, you’ll be able to do that using our Issue Shares product (Cap Table section > “Issue Shares” tab top right of the page).
+If you are looking to issue equity to your co-founders and team members, without already having filed this with Companies House, you’ll be able to do that using our Issue Shares product (Shares section > “Issue Shares” tab top right of the page).

 Here is a step by step guide to issuing shares to your co-founders and team members.

 If you are looking to issue equity ahead of the funding round please see this guide on how to give equity to your co-founders and team.